1/8

 What is Kinesiology?

-After graduating, you'll be ready to apply to professional school (like physiotherapy and medicine).
+After graduating, you'll be ready to apply to professional school (like physiotherapy, chiropractic, or medicine).
 Or choose from a wide variety of other careers, like athletic therapy, ergonomics, research, or kinesiology (which is its own regulated profession)!

 YOU'LL TAKE COURSES IN